-In HATRA 2021, we presented The Goals Of The Luau Type System, describing the human factors of a type system for a language with a heterogeneous developer community.
-In this extended abstract we provide a progress report, focusing on the unexpected aspects: semantic subtyping and type error suppression.
+In HATRA 2021, we presented The Goals Of The Luau Type System, describing the human factors issues with designing a type system for a language with a heterogeneous developer community.
+In this extended abstract we provide a progress report on the work so far, focusing on the unexpected aspects: semantic subtyping and type error suppression.